Gérard Depardieu: First controversy

 In 1977, Harry Stein interviewed Depardieu on the set of Get Out Your Handkerchiefs.
-The interview, which was published in the March–April 1978 issue of Film Comment under the title Depardieu: French Primitive, addressed the actor's difficult upbringing and turbulent youth: it quoted Depardieu as saying that he had first participated in a rape when he was nine years old and in more rapes since then, and commenting that there were "too many [rapes] to count...
+The interview, which was published in the March–April 1978 issue of Film Comment under the title Depardieu: French Primitive, addressed the actor's rough upbringing and turbulent youth: it quoted Depardieu as saying that he had first participated in a gang rape when he was nine years old and in more rapes since then, and commenting that there were "too many [rapes] to count...
 There was nothing wrong with it.
 The girls wanted to be raped.
 I mean, there's no such thing as rape.
-It's only a matter of a girl putting herself in a situation where she wants to be.".
+It's only a matter of a girl putting herself in a situation where she wants to be."
+In November 1980, Depardieu granted an interview to the French magazine Lui where he addressed this story again, describing these acts less as rape than as a form of consensual group sex, involving girls who wished to "be part of the gang".

-The story re-emerged in February 1991, shortly after the release of Green Card, when Time published an interview of Depardieu where he appeared to confirm these statements and commented: "it was absolutely normal in those circumstances.
+These remarks re-emerged in February 1991, shortly after the release of Green Card, when Time published an interview of Depardieu where he appeared to confirm these statements and commented: "it was absolutely normal in those circumstances.
 That was part of my childhood."
 On 15 March 1991, Depardieu's American publicist Lois Smith stated: "He's sorry, but it happened".
 The National Organization for Women requested an apology from Depardieu.
 Later that month, Depardieu's French publicist Claude Devy discounted the statements made by Smith, and Depardieu threatened legal action against any media outlet that published the comments.
 Depardieu's team said that Time had mistranslated the French verb "assister" as "participate", when a more accurate translation would be "attend" or "be witness to".
-Time refused to retract the story and claimed that Depardieu had told them he had "participated" in the rapes.
+Time refused to retract the story and claimed that Depardieu had indeed mentioned participating in the rapes.

-At that time, Depardieu received support from the French media, who claimed he was being mistreated and blamed American "puritanism."
+At that time, Depardieu received support from the French media and political establishment, who claimed he was being mistreated and blamed American "puritanism."
 As a result, his career in France was not affected, and the French general public eventually forgot the controversy over time.